Constant-Factor Algorithms for Revenue Management with Consecutive Stays: BAM-Based Scenario

-Above, the first equality follows from \eqref{eq:q'}.
-The first inequality holds trivially if $j \notin \mathcal{S}$; and if $j \in \mathcal{S}$, it holds because the denominator on the right-hand side is greater than that of the left-hand side.
-The last inequality uses the fact that $\mathcal{S} \subseteq \mathcal{P}$.
-Hence, by Proposition~\ref{prop:random}, the output set $\mathcal{Q}$ includes each resource independently with probability $q_j$, conditioned on $\mathcal{P}$ and $\mathcal{S}$.
-Moreover, since the inclusion of resource $j$ in $\mathcal{P}$ and $\mathcal{S}$, as well as the value of $q_j$, are all independent of other resources, the independence of the virtual resource statuses is preserved.
+The first equality follows from the definition of \( q'_j \) in~\eqref{eq:q'}.
+For the first inequality, if \( j \notin \mathcal{S} \), the inequality is immediate; and if \( j \in \mathcal{S} \), it holds because the denominator on the right-hand side is no more than that on the left.
+The final inequality uses the fact that \( \mathcal{S} \subseteq \mathcal{P} \).
+A complete proof of Proposition~\ref{prop:virtual_property_assortment} is provided in Appendix~\ref{subsec:proofs_assortment}.